RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 cluster.yaml
 ************

-In the *uORF-Tools* folder, we provide two cluster.yaml files.
-Needed by snakemake in order to run on a cluster system:
+In the *uORF-Tools* folder, we provide two cluster.yaml files needed by snakemake in order to run on a cluster system:

 • sge-cluster.yaml - for grid based queuing systems
 • torque-cluster.yaml - for torque based queuing systems